1ugon/react-pro/README.md

 # React Pro

-## EN
-Made it for estudies purposes in React
+Made it in React for estudies purposes

 **[Online demonstration](https://react-pro-one.vercel.app/)**